zedstarr/RS-B665-Remote-Control/README.md

 ![Technics RS-B665 remiote control montage](https://audiokarma.org/forums/index.php?media/screenshot-from-2021-01-28-14-15-18-collage.24609/full&lightbox=1&last_edit_date=1612186000)
 <br/><br/>

-I appreciate the Pi is overkill to control a few relays but it's also streaming USB audio from a couple of other audio components too.
+I appreciate the Pi is overkill to control a few relays but it's already physically located with the tape deck as it's also streaming USB audio from a couple of other audio components too.
 ( https://zedstarr.com/2021/01/11/streaming-vinyl-audio-around-the-house-with-raspberry-pi-and-icecast-darkice/ )
 <br/><br/>